COVID19-Campus-Recovery/campus-recovery-modeling/README.md

 Here are some tools we are developing to help campus planners:

 * <span style="color:red"> [Coming Soon!] </span> Classroom layout designer -- helping campus planners estimate capacities of classrooms and assign seats to allow for social distancing
-* <span style="color:red"> [Coming Soon!] </span> Room assignment optimization models   -- We are developing tools to help campus planners identify which classes should be assigned to which rooms in a way that accounts for reduced room capacities and alternative modes of course delivery (e.g., hybrid models where some classes are delivered online)
+* <span style="color:red"> [Coming Soon!] </span> Room assignment optimization models   -- We are developing tools to help campus planners identify which classes should be assigned to which rooms in a way that accounts for reduced room capacities (to accomodate social distancing) and alternative modes of course delivery (e.g., hybrid models where some classes are delivered online)

 ### Other insights
 We will be posting our findings to our website